 Cornerstone University and Kentwood Community Church invite you to attend a live-stream of Willow Creek Association's Global Leadership Summit on August 11 and 12.
 This two-day leadership development event, originating from suburban Chicago, will feature speakers including Melinda Gates, Alan Mulally, Bill Hybels, John C. Maxwell, and more.

-Cornerstone University Professional Graduate and Adult Studies launched its first doctorate degree program this month.
-The Doctorate of Education (Ed.D.) in Organizational Leadership and Development will equip students to effectively lead organizations through evidence-based decision making.
+Cornerstone University's Professional & Graduate Studies division launched its first doctorate degree program this month.
+The Doctorate of Education (Ed.D.) in Organizational Leadership and Development is designed for individuals who have completed a regionally accredited master's degree.
+It will equip students to effectively lead organizations through evidence-based decision making.

 Seven members of Cornerstone University Enactus along with faculty adviser Rachel Hammond traveled to St. Louis, Missouri last weekend to compete in the Enactus USA National Exposition.